Henrkkn/Henrkkn/README.md

 - LSTM Prediction in the currency exchange rate market

 Upcoming projects:
-- Deepdive into Exponentially Weighted Moving Average (EWMA) for Forecasting
+- Deepdive into the Gradient Boosting Decision Tree
-- Gradient Boosting Decision Tree
+- What are NBEATS and NHITS, and how can these be implemented into the stock prediction market?
 - The Bachelor thesis: Utilizing four different machine learning algorithms for prediction of bank term deposits from the public